yereverluvinunclebert/Mars-Desktop-Widget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Mars-VB6-Widget

 ![mars](https://github.com/yereverluvinunclebert/Mars-Desktop-Widget/assets/2788342/7daa893b-3c74-4fa9-9f12-ac5166cb121e)

 This Mars Desktop Widget is an attractive dieselpunk Yahoo widget for your